exceptrohit/3D-Augmented-Reality/README.md

 # 3D-Augmented-Reality
  Marker Based 3D Augmented Reality Application.
-The objective of this project is to design an 3D human figure model with animation and develop an AR application for the same.
+The objective of this project is to design a 3D human figure model with animations and develop an AR application for the same which will include several functionalities to control the humanoid model in 3D-AR space.
-The project will include modeling of a human figure using one of the 3D modeling techniques in a software like Unity and the adding animations to the model.
+The project will include modeling of a human figure using one of the 3D modeling techniques in a software like Unity and Blender and then adding animations to the model.
 Then  project is integrated into an android application which will access the phone camera.

 # Introduction